 This workshop brings together a cross-disciplinary community of researchers and practitioners interested in participative practice and interactive systems design.
 The workshop addresses growing fascination with participation across interaction design, community informatics, the arts, science and social science, and asks workshop participants to reflect on the ethics and efficacy of the tools and methods used in these diverse practices.
 The aim of the workshop will be to map out a critical framework exploring the qualities of participation from multiple disciplines.
 The workshop outcomes will outline how cross-disciplinary perspectives on participation can contribute to participatory and user-centred interaction design. © 2012 Authors.

-Brynskov, M., Leong, T. & Fritch, J. 2011, 'Bridging the Affective Gap to Make News Felt: Civic Engagement in the Climate Debate', 5th International Conference on Communities and Technologies, International Conference on Communities and Technologies, ACM Press, Brisbane, pp. 50-59.View/Download from: UTS OPUS
+Brynskov, M., Leong, T. & Fritch, J. 2011, 'Bridging the Affective Gap to Make News Felt: Civic Engagement in the Climate Debate', 5th International Conference on Communities and Technologies, International Conference on Communities and Technologies, ACM Press, Brisbane, QLD, pp. 50-59.View/Download from: UTS OPUS

 Brynskov, M., Leong, T.W. & Fritsch, J. 2011, 'Bridging the affective gap to make news felt: Spaces of aestheticized public voice', 5th International Conference on Communities and Technologies, Conference Proceedings, International Conference on Communities & Technologies, ACM, Brisbane, Australia, pp. 50-59.View/Download from: UTS OPUS or Publisher's site